Covid 19 coronavirus lockdown: WeChat groups spark police concerns

 One group member told the Herald there had been an increase in online attacks against the Chinese in recent days, and the groups were a way of "protecting ourselves".

-She said the groups also supported members in other ways too including contactless delivery of groceries to those who could not go to supermarkets.
+She said the groups also supported members in other ways too, including contactless delivery of groceries to those who could not go to supermarkets.

-"My friend's husband was abused by a Maori person yelling at him to 'go back to China' in Tokoroa and another posted in her group that her Botany house was broken into.
-Jewelry, earphones and even masks [were] stolen the day before the lockdown," the woman said.
+"My friend's husband was abused by a person yelling at him to 'go back to China' in Tokoroa and another posted in her group that her Botany house was broken into.
+Jewelry, earphones and even masks [were] stolen the day before the lockdown.

 "The groups allow us to communicate with others close by when such unsafe situations happen to us too."